Information for Ukrainian refugees

 Relocation

 Any refugee who leaves Amersfoort should notify the municipality.
+To do this please contact the location manager.

 Moving to another municipality in the Netherlands